Review of Symbiosis Lighting System (SS-2R)

 The Z-240 and the YS-D2 has 2 diffusers.
 They are thin and give 100” and 120” degrees of coverage.
 Don´t forget that the diffusor reduce the intensity of the light.

-The Symbiosis has the possibility of using 2 different diffusers.
-The primary diffuser is flat and has a light reduction of 2 f:stops, which is a bit too much.
-The Secondary diffuser is a thinner diffuser and is shaped as a dome.
+The Symbiosis also has a diffuser that is a thinner diffuser and is flat and it only reduced the output light with about 1/2 EV.
+It also has a dome diffusor that is an optional purchase.
 This will give a much more spread out light that is useful when you want to reduce black shadows in your image.

 The Sea & Sea and the Symbiosis lights have a double flash bulb that is placed horizontally.
 The Inon has 2 bulbs, one go vertical and the other horizontal.
 This gives the Inon a beam with a slightly taller coverage.
 But given the fact, that cameras are mostly used horizontally, it is not a big advantage.